the-gigi/gigi-zone/content/posts/2024/06/attack-of-the-clones/index.md

 1. Copy the repository's URL to your clipboard
 2. Go to your console
-3. Type "git clone "
+3. Type "git clone"
 4. Paste the URL from your clipboard

 According to ChatGPT millions of repositories are cloned every day on GitHub, and typing "git clone " takes 2-3 seconds on average.

 This means if somehow typing "git clone " could be avoided then we as an industry